tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 You can test your water using test stripes or liquid test kits.
 The word on the street in that test kits are more reliable.
 Make sure you follow the manufacturer instructions and do testing from time to time or when you notice a problem in your tank.

 **Anaerobic denitrification**
 A fifth stage in the nitrogen cycle we didn't talk about is denitrification.
 The bacteria involved in that process converts nitrates into nitrogen gas by consuming organic biomass (a source of carbon).
-This type of process occurs in zones with low to no oxygen, for example in a deep substrate.
+This type of process occurs in zones with no oxygen (anoxic), for example in a deep substrate.

 ### Common problems and troubleshooting